-- 4 cups fresh or frozen rhubarb, sliced approximately 1/4″ thick
+- 4 cups fresh or frozen rhubarb sliced ¼" thick

 - 1 cup organic sugar

-- 2 cups all purpose flour (or almond meal for a GF option)
+- 2 cups all-purpose flour or almond meal

 - 2 cups rolled oats

-- 1 cup butter, cut into small cubes and softened
+- 1 cup butter cut into small cubes, softened

 - Preheat oven to 400 degrees F.